ekliao/EricLiaoDigitalGarden/src/site/notes/Nuphy Air75 (mechanical wireless multi-device keyboard).md

 	- e.g. `CTRL-OPT-DEL` to effect the "three-finger salute"
 - Use `CTRL` (or sometimes `CTRL-CMD`) to effect the CTRL key on Windows
 	- e.g. `CTRL-R` (or `CTRL-CMD-R`) to start OCR on selected pages in FineReader
-- Use F1-F12 function keys like normal, e.g. F5 for refresh, F3 for next search
+- Use F1-F12 function keys like normal, e.g. F5 for refresh, F3 for next hit
 	- Toggle `FN-TAB-'F'` (the letter 'F')